tableau/TabPy/docs/server-config.md

   makes TabPy require credentials with HTTP(S) requests.
 More details about authentication can be found in [Authentication](#authentication) section.
 Default value - not set.
+- `TABPY_AUTH_INFO` - Determines whether authorization is required when
+  accessing the `info` API.
+More details about authentication can be found in [Authentication](#authentication) section.
+Default value - False.
 - `TABPY_TRANSFER_PROTOCOL` - transfer protocol.
 Default value - `http`.
 If
   set to `https` two additional parameters have to be specified:
   `TABPY_CERTIFICATE_FILE` and `TABPY_KEY_FILE`.